The CSA Foundation, Inc: A World Celiac Community Foundation ®. (Homepage Here)

 “The only treatment for celiac disease is a gluten-free diet,” said Anna Van Hoek.
 “While many local restaurants and grocery stores are becoming more aware of the necessary food accommodations, we hope to launch a state-wide awareness campaign with this initiative in order to secure the wellbeing of residents for years to come.”

-Anna and her husband, Sandy, have teamed up with Lawrence Schneider, President of the Affiliated American Celiac Sprue Association Foundation, the non-profit sector of CSA, to host the first Celiac Disease Awareness golf tournament on September 15, 2012 at Gainey Ranch Golf Club in Scottsdale, Arizona.
-For more information about the tournament, please visit the Affiliated American CSA Foundation website.
+Anna and her husband, Sandy, have teamed up with Lawrence Schneider, President of the A World Celiac Community Foundation, the non-profit sector of CSA, hosted the first Celiac Disease Awareness golf tournament on September 15, 2012 at Gainey Ranch Golf Club in Scottsdale, Arizona.

 Purpose and History

-The Affiliated American CSA Foundation, Inc. was formed by action of the CSA Executive Committee in 2004 as a separate, Nebraska based, non-profit (501)(c)(3) corporation.
+The CSA Foundation, Inc. was formed by action of the CSA Executive Committee in 2004 as a separate, Nebraska based, non-profit (501)(c)(3) corporation.
 The Foundation was established to receive, invest and disburse gifts, grants, devises and bequests made to the Foundation and/or CSA in order to benefit CSA and its members and their activities of being “Celiacs Helping Celiacs”.
-IRS (501)(c)(3) charity determination received March 28, 2007.
+Established as Affiliated American CSA Foundation, Inc IRS (501)(c)(3) charity determination received March 28, 2007.